-Impact wrenches are more expensive than impact drivers, but, if this is a tool that you'll be regularly be using for automotive works or mechanical engineering works, it will pay its self off in no time.
+Impact wrenches are more expensive than impact drivers, but if this is a tool that you’ll be regularly be using for automotive works or mechanical engineering works, it will pay itself off in no time.

 Makita’s XWT11SR1 has everything you want from a workhorse that possesses a high-quality brushless motor, three selective speeds with an auto-stop feature, and also comes with an 18V 2.0Ah lithium-ion battery.

 - Equipped with Makita's Bl Brushless motor that delivers up to 210 lbs of max torque suitable for pros.

 - 3-Speed power selection switch allows extra precise control in a wide range of applications.

 - Reverse rotation auto-stop mode stops rotation and impact when the load is loosened adequately.

 - The kit comes with an 18V lithium-ion 2.0Ah battery, 18V LXT fast charger, and a lightweight tool bag.